everton159/ecoreTest/README.md

 # ecareTest

-This project is a Selenium-based automated testing suite for ecare interview.
+This project is a Selenium-based automated testing suite for ecore interview.

 ## Features